 The most commonly used features are:

-User-Driven Installation(UDI) – This allows users to interact with operating system deployment process.
+User-Driven Installation(UDI) – This allows users to interact with the operating system deployment process.

 Adds an Optional Deployment Wizard – You can prompt the user for information during deployment such as the computer name, the organizational unit (OU) for the computer, or which applications should be installed by the task sequence.